hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    EOF
    ```

-   **Note:** If your server runs Debian or CentOS and you wish to enable MOBIKE support, replace `mobike=no` with `mobike=yes` in the command above.
+   **Note:** If your server runs Debian or CentOS/RHEL and you wish to enable MOBIKE support, replace `mobike=no` with `mobike=yes` in the command above.
 DO NOT enable this option on Ubuntu systems.

    For Libreswan 3.19-3.22: